Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - Fool me once, shame on me.
 Fool me twice, I need to end your life
 - Sometimes at the most basic level, to be alive, you must stop other people being alive.
 This is what we do, we are extremely good at it
 - it takes a vast amount of self control to be this deadly
+- I’m not optimistic about our odds
+- I recognise my failing, and will be sure to correct it
+- Our personal spaces are touching
+- Sometimes you have to break a few eggs to create a protein-rich breakfast
+- I sure hope some robot doesn’t kill everybody
+- I’m so excited I wish I could wet my pants
+- Their desire to keep living shows me no respect
+- So I said “super collider?
+I hardly knew her”
 -

 ## Categorised (by Chatty G):